IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Fix Prismic Banshee features (add laser accel), add Rod of Teleportation Telefragging -Make "marked" debuff share damage (when an enemy is hurt, nearby enemies who are marked recive a copy of damage), make sure to add a static field so it isn't always ran or else it would laggy

--Finish Wrath Caliburn attacks?
+-(to do) Ukranian valor and spatial spheres drawcode fix -Midas Mirror-Broken mirror upgrade but turns enemies into golden statues!
--Add Celestial Monolith (finish), Add Heat Beater heat-building and steamm rework -finish Big space station(s)
+-Add Celestial Monolith (finish), Add Heat Beater heat-building and steam rework -finish Big space station(s)
 -Snappy Shark teeth stick into enemies, up to 5, increases damage against enemies with teeth in them by 5% per tooth, at 5 teeth, inflicts Gourged
+-Nurse rework: AOE heal over time

 Credits: